 The Urban Institute evaluated the AFI program at two sites, using a randomized controlled trial.
 This brief summarizes our findings, particularly AFI’s short-term (first-year) and medium-term (third-year) effects.
 We also contextualize those findings with other research on programs and policies that incentivize saving.

-We found that AFI increased savings in the short term, and although the program did not result in greater asset ownership among the full sample of participants, it did increase homeownership among renters and business ownership among non–business owners in the medium term, all while reducing economic hardship and use of alternative check-cashing services.
-These findings show that matched savings programs such as IDAs can effectively support savings and wealth-building and can help connect people with low incomes to mainstream financial services.
+We found that AFI increased savings in the short term, and although the program did not result in greater asset ownership among the full sample of participants, exploratory subgroup analyses provide suggestive evidence that AFI participation might have increased homeownership among renters and increased business ownership among nonbusiness owners, all while reducing economic hardship and use of alternative check-cashing services.
+These findings suggest that matched savings programs such as IDAs can effectively support savings and wealth-building and can help connect people with low incomes to mainstream financial services.

 Primary Research Questions